stellar-deprecated/docs/learn/integration-guides/exchange.md

     });
 }

-// This function handles submitting all pending transactions, and calls the previous one.
+// This function handles submitting all pending transactions, and calls the previous one
 // This function should be run in the background continuously

 function submitPendingTransactions(exchangeAccount) {